ndrean/micro_ex/README.md

 This is a demo of **Phoenix-Elixir-based microservices** demonstrating PNG-to-PDF image conversion with email notifications.

-The idea of this demo is to use:
+The idea of this demo is to give an introduction of differents technics:

 - an OpenAPI design first,
 - use protocol buffers contracts between services over HTTP/1.1,
-- instrument with OpenTelemetry to collect the three observables, namely logs, traces and metrics.
+- instrumentation with OpenTelemetry to collect the three observables, namely logs, traces and metrics.

-The system still uses quite a few technologies.
+We use quite a few technologies:

-- Protocol buffers for inter-service communication serialization with a compiled package-like installation
+- Protocol buffers (the Elixir `:protobuf` library) for inter-service communication serialization with a compiled package-like installation
 - background job processing (`Oban`) backed with the database `SQLite`
 - `Swoosh` for email delivery
 - `ExCmd` to stream `ImageMagick`